taftsandbakken/board-game-collection/README.md

 ## Development server

-Run `npm i` to download dependencies
+Run `npm i` to download dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## To Do

-Add filters, sorting, more details about each game, unit tests
+Add filters, sorting, more details about each game, unit tests.